 Literary critic Ganesh N Devy, who has worked extensively on indigenous languages, believes that languages are markers of livelihood and survival.
 He said, “When a language dies, its speakers decide to migrate.
 First, they migrate to another language and then they physically start migrating to another region.
 The second thing that happens is that their traditional livelihood patterns go down.
 They may have some special skills and those disappear.
 Third, a unique way of looking at the world disappears.”

-Indigenous communities in India, which at 104 million individuals make up 8.6% of the population, are significantly dependent on agriculture.
+Indigenous communities in India are significantly dependent on agriculture.
 However, in the past decade, the number of adivasi cultivators has shrunk by 10%, while the number of agricultural labourers increased by 9%.
 This has made indigenous communities particularly vulnerable during the Covid-19 lockdown, as many found it impossible to access either agricultural or non-agricultural livelihood options.

 “Moreover, because of heavy winds our kachha (mud) houses broke down,” she added.